 - Tarragon.
 Very similar to basil, but with a milder flavor, tarragon is a versatile herb and very tasty in soups and chicken dishes.

-– Marjoram.
-Very close in taste to basil, marjoram can be used in a variety of French and Italian dishes.
+- Marjoram.
+Very close in taste to basil, marjoram can be a good substitute for fresh basil in French and Italian dishes.

 Substitute for fresh basil in salad